nico/hack/notes/catalyst.md

 Catalyst apps link against three kinds of libraries:
 1. Zippered, normal mac libraries.
-2. Catalyst-only libraries, which are available for Catalyst apps, but not for non-catalyst apps (e.g. UIKit.framework)
+2. Catalyst-only libraries, which are available for Catalyst apps, but not for non-Catalyst apps (e.g. UIKit.framework)
 3. Libraries that are available to both mac and Catalyst apps, but that are slightly different for mac and Catalyst (e.g. PDFKit.framework).